 Dr. Burant is Dr. Robert C. and Veronica Atkins Professor of Metabolism, and Professor of Molecular & Integrative Physiology at the University of Michigan Medical School.
 His laboratory studies the relationship between nutrients and the development of obesity, insulin resistance and diabetes.
 Dr. Burant uses a systems biology approach, combining clinical observations with metabolomic and transcriptomic measurements and making predictive models utilizing computational approaches.
 His ongoing projects include: (1) Evaluating the site and severity of insulin resistance in individuals with hepatitis C and the ability of high carbohydrate or low carbohydrate diets to modulate viral loads.
 (2) Assessing the individual impact of diet on lipomic and metabolomic profiles in humans and the associated changes in metabolic parameters.
 (3) Determining the changes in metabolite flux and gene expression changes in islets of diabetes-prone rats in response to diets with different fatty acid composition.
 (4) Evaluating the differences in gene expression and metabolite fluxes in muscle of rats bred for high and low exercise capacity.

-Dr. Burant is accepting students in 2019.
+Dr. Burant is NOT accepting summer fellows for 2022.

 Dr. Chun is Assistant Professor of Internal Medicine, Division of Metabolism, Endocrinology and Diabetes.
 His research is focused on the roles of extracellular matrix (ECM) proteins and proteinases in the pathogenesis of obesity, insulin resistance and metabolic syndrome.
 In the body, metabolically active cells are surrounded by a fibrous composite of extracellular matrix proteins (e.g., type I collagen, elastin, and fibronectin).
 While being embedded within these dense matrices, adipocytes and their precursor cells constantly change their shape and function in adaptation to nutritional cues by remodeling pericellular ECM environment.